bethmq/test-site/README.md

 # test-site

-project to create prototype e-learning website
+This project serves to create a prototype e-learning website